jonasblixt/punchboot/README.md

  - Boot as fast as possible
  - Integrate with the SoC's secure boot functionality
  - Authenticate the next piece of software in the boot chain
- - Support A/B system paritions for atomic updates
+ - Support A/B system partitions for atomic updates
  - Support automatic rollbacks
  - Minimize software download time in production
  - Be useful for day-to-day development